gerardo-junior/phalcon-docker/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/gerardojunior/tap.api.environment)

-Docker image to run [phalcon](https://phalconphp.com/) framework projects
+Docker image to run [phalcon](https://phalconphp.com/) framework with [mongodb](https://docs.mongodb.com/ecosystem/drivers/php/) projects

 > The project must be in the **/usr/local/src** (with "public" folder) folder container folder and will be available on port **:80** of the container